 With mass amounts of content stored across repositories, a lot of valuable information can get lost and organizations end up making uninformed decisions.
 If accessed, that data could be used for improving operations and high cost savings.
-For example, Tesco, one of the largest grocery chains in Europe, used their data analytics to inform how they could optimize lighting and cooling temperatures.
+For example, Tesco, one of the largest grocery chains in Europe, used their data analytics to learn how they could optimize lighting and cooling temperatures.
 With these insights, they have saved 20 million euros' worth in cooling costs every year.
-Who knows how much money other organizations could save if they made decisions informed with insights from their data?
+Who knows how much money other organizations could save if they made decisions informed by insights from their data?

-What is the common theme and conclusion we can arrive to from this information?
+What is the common theme and conclusion we can arrive at?

-Information chaos-induced risks include data security breaches, time mismanagement, uninformed decision-making, and more.
+Information chaos-induced risks include data security breaches, wasted time, uninformed decision-making, and more.
 One way to battle the chaos and avoid these risks is by taking advantage of a solution that allows you to backup, protect, discover, and manage content from multiple sources from one place.